chazlarson/Media-Scripts/Plex/README.md

 1. [show-all-playlists.py](#show-all-playlistspy) - Show contents of all user playlists
 1. [delete-collections.py](#delete-collectionspy) - delete most or all collections from one or more libraries
 1. [refresh-metadata.py](#refresh-metadatapy) - Refresh metadata individually on items in a library
+1. [list-item-ids.py](#list-item-idspy) - Generate a list of IDs in libraries and/or collections
 1. [actor-count.py](#actor-countpy) - Generate a list of actor credit counts

 ## adjust-added-dates.py